 Over the last 15 years, I have been involved in a number of different qualitative research studies, some as part of gaining qualifications, others as multidisciplinary teams involving universities, community organisations and local authorities and other agencies.

-In July 2019 I submit my PhD thesis, funded by the Economic and Social Research Council (ESRC) and completed at the University of Bristol (School for Policy Studies).
+In November 2019 I received my PhD from the University of Bristol (School for Policy Studies), funded by the Economic and Social Research Council (ESRC).
 The study – ‘Through conflict to sustainability: engaging with ‘the space between’ entities and individuals working collaboratively in the UK and the Netherlands’ – explores the idea of conflict as normal and a positive route to sustainability and creative collaboration.
-Its transdisciplinary merging of practice, life experience, the arts and academic theory across several disciplines has resulted in
+Its transdisciplinary merging of practice, life experience, the arts and academic theory across several disciplines can be read here.
+Among the key findings were:

 - a reconceptualising of conflict as holding the creative potential to enable collaborative growth and sustainability